krisdwang0731/TheAmazonWay/03-Invent-and-Simplify.md

 As I've noted, technology makes the platform possible.
 But algorithm， automation, workflow, and technology are only part of how Amazon is inventing and simplifying.
 More important is the fact capabilities are designed *from the user backwards*.
 When we were building the third-party selling business at Amazon.com, creating a great experience for the seller was our goal.
 Building a simple seller registration process was difficult but eseential to achieving that goal, and my job was to push engineering teams to integrate more than forty different underlying systems to create a seamless and simple workflow for that process.

+Willingness to rethink policies, rules, and other assumptions that are widely accepted in the business world is critical.
+So is asking and answering the questions, "If I had to completely automate the process and eliminate all manual steps, how would I design it?"
+Instead of aiming for a 10 percent reduction in friction, push a much more radical rethinking of assumptions; ask "the five whys" (see chapter 12, "Deep Dive"), and have the willingness to challenge the status quo.
+This is where all types of resistance, both active and passive, will be experienced, requiring a response from strong execuitive leadership.
+Some jobs will be changed; others will be eliminated.
+For all these reasons, it takes vision, creativity, desire, and courage to carry out the invent-and-simplify principle.

+## Process vs. Bureaucracy